tanganke/fusion_bench/README.md

 ## Introduction to Deep Model Fusion

 Deep model fusion is a technique that merges, ensemble, or fuse multiple deep neural networks to obtain a unified model.
-It can be used to improve the performance and rubustness of model or to combine the strengths of different models, such as fuse multiple task-specific models to create a multi-task model.
+It can be used to improve the performance and robustness of model or to combine the strengths of different models, such as fuse multiple task-specific models to create a multi-task model.
 For a more detailed introduction to deep model fusion, you can refer to [W. Li, 2023, 'Deep Model Fusion: A Survey'](https://arxiv.org/abs/2309.15698).
 We also provide a brief overview of deep model fusion in [our documentation](https://tanganke.github.io/fusion_bench/).
 In this benchmark, we evaluate the performance of different fusion methods on a variety of datasets and tasks.

+## Project Structure

+The project is structured as follows:

+- `fusion_bench/`: the main package of the benchmark.
+- `config/`: configuration files for the benchmark.
+We use [Hydra](https://hydra.cc/) to manage the configurations.
+- `docs/`: documentation for the benchmark.
+We use [mkdocs](https://www.mkdocs.org/) to generate the documentation.
+Start the documentation server locally with `mkdocs serve`.
+The required packages can be installed with `pip install -r mkdocs-requirements.txt`.
+- `examples/`: example scripts for running some of the experiments.
+- `tests/`: unit tests for the benchmark.

 ## Citation